-- 1.21 All competitors' scores will be factored to, or awarded from, 100 points for each event. - 1.22 The final score for each competitor in the Forced and spot Landing Competitions will be the average of three rounds, each round being flown with a different Air Judge. - 1.23 The final score for each competitor in the Streamer Cutting competition will be the average of two streamers, cut consecutively with the same Air Judge. - 1.24 Scoring for the RFACA Team Championship shall be as follows: - (i) Scores for each event will be factored to 100 points. - (ii) The final points scored in each of the three nominated events by the team competitors will be added together. - (iii) The team having the highest total points shall be declared the winner of the RFACA Team Championship. - 1.25 Scoring for the Individual and Overall Championship shall be as follows: - The competitor with the highest final score in each event shall be declared the winner and champion for that event. - (ii) Second and third places will be awarded respectively to the competitors with the next highest final scores. - (iii) The final points scored in the three events nominated by each competitor in the Overall championship shall be added together and the competitor with the highest total points shall be declared the Overall champion. - 1.26 Should only one entry be received for any one event the entrant (or, for Formation Flying, the entrants) must perform and be judged in accordance with the Rules to be allocated points for the event. - 1.27 In the event of teams or individual competitors having the same number of total points, final placings may be determined by video replay.
+- 1.18 All competitors' scores will be factored to, or awarded from, 100 points for each event, except that: (introduced August 2018) - where the total number of competitors in an event is 3, the maximum factored score shall be 90; - where the total number of competitors in an event is 2, the maximum factored score shall be 80; - where the total number of competitors in an event is 1, the maximum factored score shall be 70; - 1.19 The final score for each competitor in the Forced and Spot Landing Competitions will be the average of a maximum of three rounds, with a maximum of 2 rounds with any one Air Judge. - 1.20 The final unfactored score for each competitor in the aerobatics event shall be determined as follows: - The score for a competitor flying the Sportsman level sequence shall be the raw score as determined by judging. - The score for a competitor flying the Graduate level sequence shall be the raw score as determined by judging, multiplied by the ratio of the maximum possible raw score for the Sportsman sequence divided by the maximum possible raw score for the Graduate sequence. - 1.21 The final score for each competitor in the Streamer Cutting competition will be the average of two streamers, cut consecutively with the same Air Judge. - 1.22 Scoring for the RFACA Team Championship shall be as follows: - (i) The final points scored in each of the three nominated events by the team competitors will be added together. - (ii) The team having the highest total points shall be declared the winner of the RFACA Team Championship. - 1.23 Scoring for the Individual and Overall Championship shall be as follows: - The competitor with the highest final score in each event shall be declared the winner and champion for that event. - (ii) Second and third places will be awarded respectively to the competitors with the next highest final scores. - (iii) The final points scored in the three events nominated by each competitor in the Overall championship shall be added together and the competitor with the highest total points shall be declared the Overall champion. - 1.24 Should only one entry be received for any one event the entrant (or, for Formation Flying, the entrants) must perform and be judged in accordance with the Rules to be allocated points for the event. - 1.25 In the event of teams or individual competitors having the same number of total points, final placings may be determined by video replay.